 Birendra Lake

-Route: The Upper Castle, at which King Prithivi Narayan Shah was brought up, and Lower Palace can be visited during another stay in Gorkha’s ancient Arughat Bazar, which begins in Soti Khola.
-After a day of acclimatization and the journey to Samdo, you may hike either Manaslu base camp or Birendra Lake.
-The Lake is along the way to the Manaslu Circuit trekking trail into the Manaslu Conservation Area.
+Route: The Upper Castle, at which King Prithivi Narayan Shah was brought up, and the Lower Palace can be visited during another stay in Gorkha's ancient Arughat Bazar, which begins in Soti Khola.
+After a day of acclimatization and the journey to Samdo, you may hike either to Manaslu Base Camp or to Birendra Lake.

 Gokyo Lake